 Riker Danzig serves as special counsel to the Fort Monmouth Economic Revitalization Authority (“FMERA”) for municipal law matters.
 In this capacity, Scott provides legal representation and advice to FMERA in connection with municipal, transportation, utilities, historic preservation, land use law matters as well as real estate transactional counseling involving the redevelopment of Fort Monmouth, an approximately 1300 acre army facility that was closed in 2011.

 Riker Danzig serves as counsel to the Casino Reinvestment Development Authority (“CRDA”).
-Mr. Collins has provided counsel and advice to CRDA in the implementation of the Atlantic City Tourism District Act, which transferred zoning and land use jurisdiction to CRDA in the Atlantic City Tourism District.
+Scott has provided counsel and advice to CRDA in the implementation of the Atlantic City Tourism District Act, which transferred zoning and land use jurisdiction to CRDA in the Atlantic City Tourism District.
 He has assisted CRDA in developing a Tourism District Master Plan, land use regulations and procedures to hear land use applications for properties within the Atlantic City Tourism District.
 He has served as counsel to the Casino Reinvestment Development Authority land use hearing officer since 2011.

-Mr. Collins regularly appears before State administrative agencies to obtain land development and related approvals.
+Scott regularly appears before State administrative agencies to obtain land development and related approvals.
 He has considerable experience representing clients before the NJ Department of Transportation, the NJ Department of Environmental Protection and various other State administrative agencies.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.